xerocross/javanotes/OOP.md

 ## Abstraction

-Abstraction is the goal of making the implementation details of an object invisible to the user.
+Abstraction is the goal of making the implementation details of an object invisible to the object's user.
 Instead, the object provides a simple public interface, and the details behind the interface can change without having to change the interface.